 |No events appear in my queue||

 The Events Monitor connects with Enterprise Server and subsequently with RabbitMQ.
 Both connections can be over HTTPS / SSL.

-When using a self-signed certificate that is not trusted by the Web browser, messages are shown that allow you to trust the connection for Enterprise Server, while a more manual process needs to be followed to have the Web browser trust the connection for RabbitMQ.
+When using a self-signed certificate that is not trusted by the Web browser, messages are shown through which the connection for Enterprise Server can be trusted, while a more manual process needs to be followed to have the Web browser trust the connection for RabbitMQ.